thomasbinny-zz/test/Readme.txt

 We could deploy it to multiple Ec2 instances using AutoScaling to scale up and down, but you would be spending more money for a small static website, which would be economical on containers deployed on clusters which can be scaled up and down.

+Updates from 5th August 2019

+- We could also deploy these static files to S3 and create a route53 if you are looking for an easier solution.

+But since i had suggested the above method which would prove a good solution for all the microservices especially when the idea is to containerize, its idea you follow a containerized solution like docker, ecs, eks, gke or self managed kubernetes cluster.

+Please find below the manifest file and a jenkins template.